1800 800 225

 Find out more about who we are, and how we can help.

-As a mutual bank we exist for the mutual benefit of members.
-That means we can offer members a competitive range of products and services that are low in fees and have great rates.
+As a mutual bank, we exist for the mutual benefit of members.
+This means we can offer our members a competitive range of products and services with low fees and great rates.
+Welcome to Firefighters Mutual Bank.

 Membership is open to current or retired employees and current volunteers of a fire and/or emergency service or family members of members (i.e. shareholders) of the Bank.
 Additionally, individuals must be citizens or permanent residents of Australia.

 Helping members achieve their financial goals is at the forefront of everything we do.